grafana/adventure/workshop.md

     </p>
     </details>

-3. What dashboard allows us to view traces in the game (hint: it's the other provisioned Grafana dashboard)
+3. **What dashboard allows us to view traces in the game (hint: it's the other provisioned Grafana dashboard)?**

     <details><summary>Answer</summary>
     <p>